ClementNerma/NightOS/docs/specs/ipc.md

 UTF-8 strings are sent as a couple of length + message, where the length is an unsigned integer on 32 bits.

+When the process is called as a command, its STDMSG and STDERR messages are printed as they are received by the shell, and its STDOUT value is printed when it finishes.
+All data written to STDRAW is not shown, as they don't have to be UTF-8 encoded, or even to be a string.
+They can be redirected through pipes, though.

 ### Opening pipes

 A process can open a pipe with another process using the [`OPEN_WRITE_PIPE`](syscalls.md#0x40-open_write_pipe) (it send data) or the [`OPEN_READ_PIPE`](syscalls.md#0x41-open_read_pipe) (to receive data) syscall.